chargingtriceratops/chargingtriceratops-blog/what.md

 permalink: /what/
 ---

+This is a pseudo-anonymous blog, to act as a replacement for my social media.

+Instead of shouting into the void on a platform that spies on me, I am choosing to shout into the void of the internet via this site.

 This is a site for me to dump my thoughts.
 This is a place for me to share posts that I find interesting.

 And if I ever write anything interesting - to share that as well.

 It's a mix of a public notebook, a journal and a blog.

 I'm not really writing on this site with anything in mind.
 Just anything that I don't necessarily want on my IRL identity - nothing malicious, but I like to maintain a gap between the two identities.
 See [Context Collapse](https://www.zephoria.org/thoughts/archives/2013/12/08/coining-context-collapse.html).